Nortriptyline

 Anticoagulant

 Embryopathy: Nasal hypoplasia, stippling of secondary epiphysis, IUGR, anomalies of eyes, hands, neck, and CNS.
-Up to 25% risk of an affected infant following exposure until the 14th week of pregnancy.
-Later exposure is associated with fetal hemorrhage, abruption, and stillbirth [1].

 BREAST FEEDING: Compatible With Breastfeeding[G3].